mn-lab-platform/arches-for-ju-excavations-project/ARCHES_MANUAL.md

     docker exec -it arches python manage.py collectstatic --noinput --verbosity 2
     ```

+    If the problem persists after executing those commands (for example search page is loading infinitely) execute:
+    ```
+    docker compose restart
+    ```

 5. In case by now you can see the arches landing page, you got yourself a working Arches Project Instance.
 If something still doesn't work, compare your error message to those (not very maturely) listed inside `CAPTAINS_DIARY.md`.

-6. Register the custom plugins and reports.
+6. (Optional) Register the custom plugins and reports.
 Execute the automatic registration script:
     ```
     ./register_all.sh
     ```